s-nanda04/Nail-Inspo-Generator/README.md

 # Seasonal Nail Inspiration Generator
-A python application that shows a random nail art inspiration picture based on the season the user selects, using Unspalsh API.
+A python application that shows a random nail art inspiration picture based on the season the user selects, using PEXEL API.

 ## Features
 - 🌞 Summer nail inspiration